Volker Strassen: Research (selected papers)

 Strassen began his research as a probability theorist with his 1964 paper An Invariance Principle for the Law of the Iterated Logarithm.
 Strassen's law of the iterated logarithm has been widely cited and led to a 1966 presentation at the International Congress of Mathematicians in Moscow.

-In 1965, Strassen published The Existence of Probability Measures with Given Marginals.
-In this paper, he derived necessary and sufficient conditions for a sequence of probability measures to be the sequence of distributions of a martingale, a sub-martingale, or of partial sums of independent random variables.
+In 1965, Strassen briefly worked under the guidance of Kolmogorov.

+That year, he published The Existence of Probability Measures with Given Marginals, where he derived necessary and sufficient conditions for a sequence of probability measures to be the sequence of distributions of a martingale, a sub-martingale, or of partial sums of independent random variables.

 In his Habilitationsschrift Almost Sure Behavior of Sums of Independent Random Variables and Martingales, Strassen refined and extended his previous work.

 In 1969, Strassen began his work on the invention of algorithms and lower complexity bounds with the paper Gaussian Elimination is Not Optimal.
 In this paper, he introduced what is now known as Strassen's algorithm, an algorithm for performing the multiplication of large matrices much faster than the naive O(n³) time bound.
 In the same paper, he also presented an asymptotically fast algorithm for matrix inversion, based on the fast matrix multiplication method.
 This result was a significant theoretical breakthrough, spurring further research into fast matrix multiplication.
 Despite later theoretical improvements, Strassen’s algorithm remains a practical method for multiplying dense matrices of moderate to large sizes.

 In 1971, Strassen co-authored a paper with Arnold Schönhage on the fast multiplication of large integers.
 The Schönhage–Strassen algorithm remained the fastest such algorithm for multiple decades, and is still used for many practical applications.